JustinHoyt/sdl_ios_guides/docs/Displaying Information/Text Images and Buttons/index.md

 #### Text Field Types
 The text field type provids context as to the type of data contained in a text-field.
 Each OEM decides how to customize the template based on the type of data included in the text field.
 For example, a head-unit could display a thermometer icon next to the temperature in a weather app or bold the song title of the current media.
-If the head-unit does not support text field types, the provided text field types will simply be ignored.
+If the head-unit does not support text field types, the provided data will simply be ignored.

 | Text Field Types | Description |
 |:-------------------|:--------------|